POS-Developers/pos-backend/README.md

-py manage.py runserver
+1. py manage.py runserver

-python.exe -m pip install --upgrade pip #If server is not working use this pip install django-filter
+2. pip install -r requirements.txt

+*For run in Docker and docker-compose install Docker and docker compose in your local

+use this commands after installation

+3. docker-compose up --build -d   #first time
+4. docker-compose up #   #after first time